swax/NAISYS/docs/005-multi-machine-redux.md

 ### Phase 1: Foundation ✅ Done

-Establish the new architecture: remove sync, set up hub/runner separation, create shared infrastructure.
+Establish the new architecture: remove sync, set up hub/client separation, create shared infrastructure.

 **What was done:**

 1. ✅ Removed multi-master sync infrastructure (~2,800 lines): `hubSyncServer.ts`, `hubSyncClient.ts`, `syncUtils.ts`, `hubForwardService.ts`, 3 integration tests
 2. ✅ Replaced `isMultiMachineMode` with `isHubMode`
-3. ✅ Renamed `agentManager` → `agentRunner`, `naisysConnection` → `runnerConnection`, `hubServer` → `runnerServer`
+3. ✅ Renamed `agentRunner` → `agentManager`, `naisysRegistrar` → `hostRegistrar`
 4. ✅ Created `@naisys/common` package with shared agent config schemas and loader
-5. ✅ Split hub into `/runners` and `/interhub` Socket.IO namespaces
-6. ✅ Created `runnerServer.ts`, `runnerConnection.ts`, `runnerRegistrar.ts` on hub
+5. ✅ Created `naisysServer.ts`, `naisysConnection.ts`, `hostRegistrar.ts` on hub
-7. ✅ Added `runners` table to database
+6. ✅ NAISYS instances register as hosts in the existing `hosts` table; added `user_hosts` mapping table
-8. ✅ Created `agentRegistrar.ts` on hub (seeds DB from yaml)
+7. ✅ Created `agentRegistrar.ts` on hub (seeds DB from yaml)
-9. ✅ Hub startup requires `HUB_ACCESS_KEY`, runner authenticates with it
+8. ✅ Hub startup requires `HUB_ACCESS_KEY`, NAISYS instance authenticates with it
-10. ✅ Runner connects to single hub on startup (multiple URLs are fallback, not multi-hub)
+9. ✅ NAISYS connects to single hub on startup (multiple URLs are fallback, not multi-hub)
-11. ✅ Added `sendRequest<T>()` to `hubClient` for Promise-based request/response
+10. ✅ Added `sendRequest<T>()` to `hubClient` for Promise-based request/response
-12. ✅ Scaffolded interhub client/server/connection for future hub-to-hub federation
+11. ✅ Removed interhub scaffolding (`interhubServer.ts`, `interhubClient.ts`, `interhubConnection.ts`, `interhubClientLog.ts`) - hub-to-hub federation is out of scope

 **Deviation from original plan:** The original plan had separate phases for "Hub API Layer" and "Runner Hub API Client."
 In practice, these were done together incrementally.
 Socket.IO's native event + ack pattern replaced the planned JSON-RPC protocol, eliminating the need for a separate `hubApiServer.ts` router or `hubApiClient.ts`.
-The existing `hubClient.sendRequest()` and `runnerServer.registerEvent()` serve these roles.
+The existing `hubClient.sendRequest()` and `naisysServer.registerEvent()` serve these roles.

-### Phase 2: Remove DB Dependencies from Runner (In Progress)
+### Phase 2: Remove DB Dependencies from NAISYS (In Progress)

-Replace each runner service's DB usage with hub API calls (in hub mode) or in-memory equivalents (in local mode).
+Replace each NAISYS service's DB usage with hub API calls (in hub mode) or in-memory equivalents (in local mode).
 Use `isHubMode` branching in each service.
 Do this one service at a time.

-**Goal:** Runner operates without a local database.
+**Goal:** NAISYS operates without a local database.

 **Approach:** Each service uses `isHubMode` to branch between hub API calls and local in-memory/yaml-based behavior.
 The `userService` is the template for this pattern.

 Order of migration (roughly least to most complex):

 1. ✅ **userService** -> In hub mode: request user list from hub via `user.list` event.
 In local mode: load from yaml files.
 Both cache in `Map<string, UserEntry>`.
-2. **hostService** -> Remove entirely.
-Runner has no host concept. `runner.register` replaces host registration.
+2. **hostService** -> Remove from NAISYS.
+Instance has no local host concept.
+Auth handshake registers the instance's hostname in the hub's `hosts` table.
 Heartbeat replaces last_active updates.
-Note: `localHostId` is used by many services -- replace with `runnerId` (from hub registration) or generated transient ID (local mode).
+Note: `localHostId` is used by many services -- replace with `hostId` (from hub registration) or generated transient ID (local mode).
 3. **runService** -> `session.create` + `session.increment`.
 Heartbeat covers last_active.
 In local mode: in-memory counters.
 4. **logService** -> `log.write` (fire-and-forget batch).
 In local mode: no-op or console output.
 5. **costTracker** -> `cost.write` (fire-and-forget batch) + listen for `agent.pause`/`agent.resume` push.
 Cost report via `cost.report` API.
 In local mode: in-memory running total.
 6. **agentConfig** -> Config received from hub on agent start (via `user.list` or `agent.start` push).
 Cached in memory.
 In local mode: loaded from yaml.
 7. **mailAddress** -> Username resolution moves to hub (part of `mail.send`).
 In local mode: resolve from in-memory user list.
 8. **mailDisplayService** -> All queries become API calls (`mail.list`, `mail.read`, `mail.search`, `mail.users`).
-Hub returns raw data, runner formats.
+Hub returns raw data, client formats.
 In local mode: not available (no data to query).
 9. **mail** -> `mail.send`, `mail.read` (mark as read), `mail.archive`, `mail.unread`. `mail.received` push replaces polling.
 In local mode: send-only, direct in-process delivery via event bus.
-10. **subagent** -> `agent.subagents` for listing. `agent.start` request to hub for starting (hub routes to correct runner).
+10. **subagent** -> `agent.subagents` for listing. `agent.start` request to hub for starting (hub routes to eligible host via `user_hosts`).
 In local mode: in-memory agent list from userService.

 After all services migrated: